doadin/ccfreeze/README.rst

 2007-4-24	Initial release 0.91.0
 -----------------------------------------------

 LICENSE
 ======================================================================
-bbfreeze contains a modified copy of modulegraph, which is distributed under the MIT license and is copyrighted by Bob Ippolito.
+ccfreeze contains a copy of modulegraph, which is distributed under the MIT license and is copyrighted by Bob Ippolito.

-bbfreeze contains a modified copy of getpath.c from the python distribution, which is distributed under the python software foundation license version 2 and copyrighted by the python software foundation.
+ccfreeze contains a modified copy of getpath.c from the python distribution, which is distributed under the python software foundation license version 2 and copyrighted by the python software foundation.

-bbfreeze includes a module 'bdist_bbfreeze.py' which is
+ccfreeze includes a module 'bdist_ccfreeze.py' which is

   Copyright 2008-2012 by Hartmut Goebel <h.goebel@goebel-consult.de>

-The 'bdist_bbfreeze' module may be distributed under the same licence as bbfreeze itself.
+The 'bdist_ccfreeze' module may be distributed under the same licence as ccfreeze itself.

 The remaining part is distributed under the zlib/libpng license: